Home › Forums › OMPTS Resident Case Discussions › Weekend 2 Case Presentation Details

 Supine cervical rotation on a pillow in symptom-free ROM

-C1/C2 CPA/UPA’s to tolerance; Grade I/II if unable to tolerate Grade III
+C1/C2 CPA/UPA’s to tolerance; Grade I/II if unable to tolerate Grade III5.)
+Something else?

 -The fact that he is experiencing HA bilaterally does make me feel there may be another component to this.
 Potentially something myofascial in nature?
 I would enjoy seeing sitting vs. supine cervical rotation.
 I would also enjoy seeing how unweighting his shoulder girdle(s) affected his symptoms.